 As discussed in the previous section, the more issues are found the longer the analysis lasts.
 Not only for adding the detected issue but of course also for the actual taint analysis of the security-sensitive operation.

-If there are specific vulnerability types that you feel are not relevant to your analysis you can exclude these types in the advanced scan settings so that their analysis is not triggered by RIPS.
+If there are specific vulnerability types that you feel are not relevant to your analysis you can exclude these types in the advanced scan settings or in your analysis profile so that their analysis is not triggered by RIPS.

-RIPS analyzes only PHP files in your code repository but it is necessary to include all relevant PHP components for your application to follow all possible code paths.
+RIPS analyzes only PHP/Java files in your code repository but it is necessary to include all relevant components for your application to follow all possible code paths.

 There are, however, libraries and components that you can exclude from your scans in order to reduce the analysis time, the number of non-relevant issue reports, and the memory consumption.